Gilmore Guys: Recurring segments

-Porter and Adejuyigbe take select questions from Twitter and Facebook (and from the audience at live shows) and answer and discuss them.
+The Guys take select questions from Twitter and Facebook (and from the audience at live shows) and answer and discuss them.
 Before recording each episode of the podcast, they "open the floor" to questions across social media for this segment.
 Adejuyigbe sings a "Twitter Q&A" jingle to open the segment.
-In later episodes, the two started running polls on Twitter to gauge their audience's opinion on certain matters, which they would then discuss on the podcast.
+In later episodes, the Guys started running polls on Twitter to gauge their audience's opinion on certain matters, which they would then discuss on the podcast.